We live in a culture that venerates youth.

 I’ve recognized this fear within myself, and I have been looking to wise ones, to elders, to wisdom-aged folks to share their journeys with me in order to alchemize my fears into joyful surrender.

-My dear friend (and member of The Creative Sisterhood), Della Ratcliffe, has been such a way-shower for me with what it means to embrace cronedom and the aging journey.
+My dear friend, Della Ratcliffe, has been such a way-shower for me with what it means to embrace cronedom and the aging journey.

 I came to her with a request to share her wisdom on aging because I felt ill-equipped at holding such a conversation.
 I, a woman in her 30s and not yet a mother, can’t possibly understand what it means to live life in her 60s or 70s.
 And, as someone who is looking to bring more elders into her life, I knew Della would have some sage wisdom to share.